masaki-furuta/openshift-fast-install/README.md

 make clean all
 ```

-- Preserve all downloaded files and remove libvrt & VMs, and reinstall openshift using existing setup.conf
+- Preserve all downloaded files ( required to set `USE_CACHE` in `setup.conf` ) and remove libvrt & VMs, and reinstall openshift using existing setup.conf

 ```bash
 make clean-libvirt all